 The programming of its five regional stations comes primarily from CFTM-TV (Montréal) and is complemented by local programming produced by each regional station that reflects their respective cultural, economic, political and social realities.
-CFCM-TV (Québec City) produces an average of more than 18 hours of local programming per week, of which at least 9 hours are broadcast exclusively on its local market.
-Each of the other regional stations produces and broadcasts an average of more than five hours of local programming per week.
+CFCM-TV (Québec City) produces at least 18 hours of local programming per broadcast week, including 5 hours and 30 minutes of local newscasts including two newscasts on weekends, and 3 hours and 30 minutes of other programs broadcast which specifically reflect the local Québec market and that may be broadcast on the TVA Network.
+Each of the other regional stations produces and broadcasts at least five hours of local programming per broadcast week.
 TVA Network's stations carry numerous reports originating from local newscasts and form an integral part of the news content of the LCN channel.